yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_node_mngr.md

 -out domainkey.pem -nocerts -passin pass:fred -passout pass:fred
 ```

-**Location of SSL private keys and certificates**:
+### Location of SSL private keys and certificates

 This section describes the locations of the SSL private keys and certificates for the CA, Node Manager, and API Gateway instances.

-* Location of CA private key and certificate
+#### Location of CA private key and certificate

 The location of the CA private key and certificate depends on how they are signed.

-**System-generated CA private key and certificate**

-If SSL certificates are signed by a system-generated CA private key and certificate, the CA private key and certificate are written to disk when the first Admin Node Manager is created by `managedomain`:
+**System-generated CA private key and certificate**: If SSL certificates are signed by a system-generated CA private key and certificate, the CA private key and certificate are written to disk when the first Admin Node Manager is created by `managedomain`:

 * **CA private key**: `apigateway/groups/certs/private/domainkey.pem`
 * **CA private key and certificate**: `apigateway/groups/certs/private/domain.p12`